jaxfu/ape/README.md

 ### _Metadata_:

-All components contains the "metadata" fields in their top level, which are:
+All components contain the "metadata" fields in their top level, which are:

 - `name` [***required***]
   - alphanumeric identifier for the component
   - utf-8
   - must be case-insensitively unique among the same kind of component in the same category
-- `category` [optional | default="Main"]
+- `category` [optional | default=NULL]
   - top-level organization for components
 - `description` [optional | default=NULL]

-  - short utf-8 string describing the component
+  - utf-8 string describing the component

----

-### _Types_:

-Types are used to describe the shape of the value of a `Prop`.
-These are the core types:

-- `int`: integer
-- `float`: floating point number
-- `text`: utf-8 string
-- `bool`: boolean
-- `blob`: arbitrary chunk of binary data

 ---